 The next episode of our Move the Deal sales podcast is live!
-Episode two features the Director of Sales Operations Management of Particle Measuring Systems—and Miller Heiman Group Icon—Kathy Venincasa.
-She and host Greg Moore discuss the growth of sales operations, the role it plays within sales organizations, and how to get sales forecasting right.
+Episode two features Kathy Venincasa, a sales operations expert and forecasting whiz—and an inaugural Miller Heiman Group Icon.
+She and host Greg Moore discuss the growth of sales operations, the role it plays within sales organizations and how to get sales forecasting right.

 Venincasa started in the accounting world and has since found her home in sales.
 Her role combines her love of numbers with her desire to train and motivate people.
 She’s mastered the art of forecasting, by taking three different companies from 60 to 70 percent accuracy to 90 percent in less than a year—and she’ll tell you how to do it in this episode.